BTrDB/btrdb-python/README.md

 Aside from basic unit tests, the test suite is configured to use [pyflakes](https://github.com/PyCQA/pyflakes) for linting and style checking as well as [coverage](https://coverage.readthedocs.io) for measuring test coverage.

+Note that the test suite has additional dependencies that must be installed for them to successfully run: `pip install -r tests/requirements.txt`.

+## Documentation

+The project documentation is written in reStructuredText and is built using Sphinx, which also includes the docstring documentation from the `btrdb` Python package.
+For your convenience, the `Makefile` includes a target for building the documentation:

+    $ make html

+This will build the HTML documentation in `docs/build`, which can be viewed using `open docs/build/index.html`.
+Other formats (PDF, epub, etc) can be built using `docs/Makefile`.
+The documentation is automatically built when pushed to GitHub and hosted on [Read The Docs](https://btrdb.readthedocs.io/en/latest/).

+Note that the documentation also requires Sphix and other dependencies to successfully build: `pip install -r docs/requirements.txt`.

 ## Branches / Git Workflow